apohllo/ror-tasks/task-2/Readme.md

 ```

 The argument of the `<<` operator is the direct input of the test.
 The direct
 input is directly observable in the definition of the test.
+More specifically
+that kind of input is the data which is sent in the messages directly called on
-In contrast, the
-indirect input is not observable in the test definition.
+the tested object.
+In contrast, the indirect input is not present in the
+messages sent to the object.
 For instance - if the
 addition of an item to the `TodoList` would result in calling of the database,
 the result provided by the database (e.g. a `true`/`false` value indicating that
 the data was successfully written on the disk) would become the indirect input